senzing-garage/docker-web-app-demo/README.md

 1. A database that has been populated with the Senzing schema and Senzing configuration.

-### Create Senzing Engine configuration
+### Create Docker .env file with Senzing Engine configuration

-1. Construct the Senzing Engine configuration JSON document.
+1. Construct the Senzing Engine configuration JSON.

    **Note:** All JSON values must relative to *inside* the Docker container.
    For instance, the database hostname specified in `SQL`.`CONNECTION`